agsup/quartz/content/notes/Spring 2023/World Christian/Class Notes/Culture.md

 - Societies have their own individualized coping mechanisms for the challenges of the world
 -

-## How An We Interact With Cultures?
+## How Can We Interact With Cultures?